Professional Service

 +

 In Florida, backflow testing must be performed by a tester certified by the Florida Department of Environmental Protection (FL DEP).
 Testers must hold a current FL DEP backflow certification and use calibrated differential pressure gauges meeting ASSE Standard 5010.
-Royal Elite Plumbing employs FL DEP certified testers — your report will be accepted by your utility authority.
+Royal Elite Plumbing employs FL DEP certified testers and your report will be accepted by your utility authority.

 What is the difference between an RPZ and a PVB backflow preventer?